elamont174/ey-up-me-pup/README.md

 ## Acknowledgements
 - My mentor Julia has, as always, been an incredible support.
 - I have to thank the Code Institute Student Care team for looking after me so well during a period of intense illness.
+- I have made some wonderful friends through hackathons who allowed me to read through their READMEs and look at their projects when I was planning out my project at the beginning.
+Thank you Stephen Dawson, Rachel O'Donnell and Kyle Clow.
-- My long-suffering husband, Malcolm Lamont, for not mentioning the small mountain of coke zero cans next to my laptop.
+- My long-suffering husband, Malcolm Lamont, for... everything.
 - My dad, Calum Weir, for feeding me and letting me borrow his computer monitor as a second screen.